 2.5.1.
 Objectives and Parameters

 The St. Lucie River and Estuary BMAP monitoring plan was designed to enhance the understanding of basin loads, identify areas with high nutrient concentrations, and track water quality trends.
 The information gathered through the monitoring plan measures progress toward achieving the TMDLs and provides a better understanding of watershed loading.
 The BMAP monitoring plan consists of ambient water quality sampling, sampling at discharge structures, and flow monitoring.
+In addition, information on water quality throughout the watershed and within the estuary can be found in the latest South Florida Environmental Report, published annually by SFWMD.

 Focused objectives are critical for a monitoring strategy to provide the information needed to evaluate implementation success.
 The primary objective of the monitoring strategy for the SLREW, described below, is to evaluate the success of the BMAP, help interpret the data collected, and provide information for potential future refinements of the BMAP.